 And now, compelled by the Spirit, I am going to Jerusalem without knowing what will happen to me there, except that the Holy Spirit warns me in town after town that imprisonment and persecutions are waiting for me.
 But I do not consider my life worth anything to myself, so that I may finish my task and the ministry that I received from the Lord Jesus, to testify to the good news of God’s grace.

 Around AD 56, Paul had just concluded his three-year ministry in Ephesus when he wrote the following synopsis listing some of the things he had endured for the sake of the gospel.
 To simply say his life was hard would be a colossal understatement.

-2 Corinthians 6:4-10
+Read 2 Corinthians 6:4-10.

-But as God’s servants, we have commended ourselves in every way, with great endurance, in persecutions, in difficulties, in distresses, in beatings, in imprisonments, in riots, in troubles, in sleepless nights, in hunger, by purity, by knowledge, by patience, by benevolence, by the Holy Spirit, by genuine love, by truthful teaching, by the power of God, with weapons of righteousness both for the right hand and for the left, through glory and dishonor, through slander and praise; regarded as impostors, and yet true; as unknown, and yet well-known; as dying and yet – see! – we continue to live; as those who are scourged and yet not executed; as sorrowful, but always rejoicing, as poor, but making many rich, as having nothing, and yet possessing everything.

 Then, Paul recounts a very strange, almost unspeakable encounter he had when he was “caught up to paradise” (2 Corinthians 12:7-10).
 Maybe this is when the divine mysteries were revealed to him.
 However, when a mortal man is allowed such an awe-inspiring privilege, you can be assured it will come at a cost.
 For Paul, it was a humbling thorn in his flesh.
 Some say it was his sight.
 This makes sense when you think of it.
-This was the second time his human eyes were allowed to see a heavenly vision.
-The first was when he was blinded by the Glory of God in the face of Christ Jesus (Acts 9:1-19).
+This was the second time his human eyes were allowed to see a heavenly vision (Acts 9:1-19).
+As Paul learned, suffering humbles us.

-Here is the point—suffering humbles us.
 It reminds us of our dependence on God and our mortality.

 It was approximately five or six years later, while he was under house arrest in Rome, that Paul wrote his letters to the beloved saints in Ephesus and to the church at Philippi.
 Don’t forget he was incarcerated (Ephesians 3:13, 4:1).
 But Paul gladly accepted his lot.
 In fact, he rejoiced to “share in Christ’s suffering.”
 Instead of these things making him bitter, they made him more like Jesus.
 You see, Paul discovered a secret.
 With every trial, he came to know Jesus more and gained an even deeper intimacy with his Lord (Philippians 3:7-11).